-Municipality of Zaanstad: increased user-friendliness for citizens and faster payments thanks to QR-codes
+Municipality of Zaanstad: faster payments thanks to QR-codes

 Bills, invoices, levies: we cannot make it more fun, but it can be made easier – to losely quote the Dutch Tax Authorities.
 That is what Rob van Zuuk of the municipality of Zaanstad thought of when he started to optimize the debtor process within the organization.
 A fruitful collaboration with PayByLink resulted in using user-friendly QR codes on the invoices to be sent for citizens and for businesses.

 The municipality of Zaanstad is composed of several smaller municipalities, including towns such as Zaandam, Krommenie and Assendelt.
 With 155,000 inhabitants and 1,200 FTEs, it is one of the larger municipalities in the Netherlands.
 Rob van Zuuk who has 30 years of experience in IT, has been working as a senior consultant in the municipality’s IT department for about 10 years now, focusing primarily on (financial) application management.